Skip to main content

 Periodic full resync

-The watcher resets its cursor to 0 every 5 minutes, triggering a full sync.
-This acts as a consistency safety net: if a change was missed (e.g., a deployment_changes row was cleaned up before the agent processed it), the periodic full sync will reconcile the drift.
+The watcher runs a full sync every 10 minutes.
+This acts as a consistency safety net: if a change was missed (for example, a deployment_changes row was cleaned up before the agent processed it), the periodic full sync will reconcile the drift.

 Writing changes